FASTER: A Font-Agnostic Scene Text Editing and Rendering Framework: Experiments

 \subsection{Evaluation Metrics}

-To evaluate the effectiveness of FAST in generating edited images, we employ the following commonly used metrics on paired synthetic images: (1) Mean Squared Error (MSE), which measures the L-2 distance; (2) Peak Signal-to-Noise Ratio (PSNR), which measures the ratio of peak signal to noise, and (3) Structural Similarity Index (SSIM)~\cite{wang2004image}, which measures the mean structural similarity, and (4) Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable}, which measures the similarities of activation of two image patches of squzeenet~\cite{iandola2016squeezenet}.
-Higher PSNR and SSIM, and lower MSE and LPIPS scores indicate better performance.
+To evaluate the effectiveness of FASTER in the STE task, we employ the following commonly used metrics adapted in ~\cite{wu2019editing, yang2020swaptext} to evaluate the generated target style edited image: (1) \texttt{Mean Squared Error (MSE)}, which measures the L-2 distance between the image pair; (2) \texttt{Peak Signal-to-Noise Ratio} (PSNR), which measures the text image quality, and (3) \texttt{Structural Similarity Index Measure} (SSIM)~\cite{wang2004image}, which measures the mean structural similarity between the target and edited sample.
+We have also used the GAN metrics adopted in~\cite{krishnan2023textstylebrush} for further evaluation for (4) \texttt{Learned Perceptual Image Patch Similarity} (LPIPS)~\cite{zhang2018unreasonable}, which measures the similarities in activation of the paired image patches of Squeezenet~\cite{iandola2016squeezenet}, VGG~\cite{simonyan2014very} and AlexNet~\cite{krizhevsky2012imagenet} denoted as $LPIPS_1$, $LPIPS_2$ and $LPIPS_3$ in Table~\ref{tab:comparison}.
+(5) \texttt{Frechet Inception Distance (FID)} computes the distance between the feature vectors of the target and edited text images.(6) \texttt{OCR Accuracy and Normalized Edit Distance}~\cite{baek2019wrong}, which calculates the recognition accuracies from the image patches.
+(7) \texttt{Clip Score} Introduced in ~\cite{hessel2021clipscore}, it computes the semantic similarity between the image and the textual space as in CLIP model~\cite{radford2021learning} and quantifies "compatibility".
+The reason CLIP Score has been adapted for evaluation is due to its high correlation with human judgment and inspired from ~\cite{chen2023textdiffuser}.